How to parallel park?

 Parallel parking can be tricky.
 But with patience and a few handy parallel parking tips, we’re sure you can master it.

-When you’re learning to drive, doing a reverse parallel park is one of the driving test manoeuvres you be tested on.
+When you’re learning to drive, doing a reverse parallel park is one of the driving test manoeuvres you could be tested on.
 But even when you’ve passed, it might be something you’ll have to do a lot – especially if you live in a built-up area.
-So it’s worth having this in your driving skills locker.
+So it’s important to learn how to parallel park like a pro.

 What is parallel parking?

-It’s a type of parking which is along the side of the road, usually in a line of parked cars.
+Parallel parking is a type of parking where you manoeuvre your car along the side of the road, usually in a line of parked cars.
 Ideally, your car should end up reasonably close to and parallel (in line) with the kerb.